Updated November 2, 2023

 Difference Between Hedge Fund vs Mutual Fund

-A hedge fund is an investment partnership which maintains a portfolio of investments to generate returns through advanced investment and risk management strategies.
+A hedge fund is an investment partnership that maintains a portfolio of investments to generate returns through advanced investment and risk management strategies.
 The fund raises capital through private placement and pools the money of a few qualified wealthy investors along with the fund manager’s money.
-The minimum investment levels are generally very high; hence it is not meant for small retail investors.
+A mutual fund is an investment vehicle wherein many investors pool their money to exploit the benefits of diversification and expert fund management.
+The minimum investment levels are usually very low and affordable for retail investors with limited disposable income.

 Hedge Fund vs Mutual Fund Infographics